Semester Abroad Programs

 Regrettably, our semester abroad programs are not open to non-Texas Tech students.

 The ABA approves foreign study programs for students enrolled in any ABA-approved law schools; therefore, any student interested in our semester abroad programs must review the ABA rules well before the time they expect to sign up for such a program.
-The criteria established by the ABA for receiving credit for our semester abroad programs (defined as "Criteria for Student Study at a Foreign Institution " by the ABA) can be found at the ABA Student Study Site.
+The criteria established by the ABA for receiving credit for our semester abroad programs (defined as "Criteria for Accepting Credit for Student Study at a Foreign Institution" by the ABA) can be found at the ABA Foreign Study website.
 Among other things, the student's academic program must be approved in advance by Texas Tech.

 Texas Tech University requires all their study abroad students (including Tech law students) to register with the Texas Tech Office of International Affairs and to complete an on-line application process that further requires (among other things) attendance at a pre-departure orientation session, physical examination and a processing fee.
 Texas Tech Students will not be allowed to study abroad unless they complete all requirements included in this online application process.
 For more information, students should contact a study abroad advisor at Texas Tech's Office for International Affairs.
 More information about Study Abroad resources and considerations is located at Texas Tech University's Study Abroad Web Site.